springcomp/vba/03-BetterCode.md

 the code is now considered not valid as you must declare the variables and their types.

-Change the module with the following more correct code below:
+Change the code for the `Sample` _Sub_ with the following, more correct, code below:

 ```basic
 Public Sub Sample()